AcademySoftwareFoundation/OpenImageIO/CONTRIBUTING.md

 The best way to submit changes is via GitHub Pull Request.
 GitHub has a [Pull Request Howto](https://help.github.com/articles/using-pull-requests/).

 All code must be formally reviewed before being merged into the official repository.
 The protocol is like this:

 1. Get a GitHub account, fork OpenImageIO/oiio to create your own repository on GitHub, and then clone it to get a repository on your local machine.

 2. Edit, compile, and test your changes.
+Run clang-format (see the instructions on coding style below).

 3. Push your changes to your fork (each unrelated pull request to a separate "topic branch", please).